- Exposure: 1/15th second @ f/16

 Graffiti on Lockegee Rock.

 The graffiti on Lockegee Rock, mostly contributed by the local population, may add some interesting and unique elements as well as color to an image.
-Visiting this amazing spectacle on several occasions, I have noticed a continual change in the graffiti from either a new upgrade or addition.
+Visiting this amazing spectacle on several occasions, I have noticed a continual change in the graffiti from either a new upgrade or an addition.
 As with many cultures, and Lockegee Rock is no different, graffiti and other alterations often reflect the personalities of their inhabitants.
-Speaking from the standpoint of a travel photographer, having had the good fortune to travel extensively throughout the world, I don’t see the graffiti as a nuisance or hindrance, but rather a unique and exciting human addition to a remarkable creation of nature.
-Personally, as long as the “art” is not offensive and in good taste, I deem it as value added!
+However, as interesting as that may be, I would prefer to leave this area as I found it and without alteration, and certainly without defacing the surface of the rocks.

 Peace and quiet with plenty of fresh air.